-Propagation through solid material also depends on the signal frequency, the higher the signal frequency is the higher the attenuation will be.
-For instance, unlike in the 2.4 GHz band, signals on the 5 GHz band will be almost totally eliminated when crossing slabs between floors.
+Propagation through solid material also depends on the signal frequency, the higher the signal frequency is, the higher the attenuation will be.
+For instance, unlike in the 2.4 GHz band, signals on the 5 GHz band will be barely cross slabs between floors.
 In the 5 GHz band, cells tend to be more confined by walls and other physical obstacles.

-Also, in the 5 GHz band, the number of available channels is much higher, most of them are reserved for Dynamic Frequency Selection (DFS).
-DFS means channels are not manually set, instead, each access point automatically selects one to avoid overlapping with near cells.
+In the 5 GHz band, the number of available channels is much higher, most of them are reserved for Dynamic Frequency Selection (DFS).
+DFS means channels are not manually set, instead, each access point automatically selects one to avoid overlapping with nearby detected cells.